Scott3142/python-programming/codelabs/part-2.md

 Negative
 : 5

+Note that according to the Python [PEP 8 styling guidelines](https://www.python.org/dev/peps/pep-0008/), the names of classes should normally use the CapWords convention.
+This means that the first letter is capitalised and the first letter of every word in the class name is capitalised.

 The examples above are classes and objects in their simplest form, and are not really useful in real life applications.

 To understand the meaning of classes we have to understand the built-in `__init__()` function.

 All classes have a function called `__init__()`, which is always executed when the class is being initiated.

-Use the `__init__()` function to assign values to object properties, or other operations that are necessary to do when the object is being created:
+We can use the `__init__()` function to assign values to object properties, or other operations that are necessary to do when the object is being created.

 In the code boilerplate, methods are written outside of the function `__init__()`, yet inside out the "outermost" class block.
 They can be located above or below the `__init__()`.